Bulls 72, Doncaster 6

 Former Bradford academy starlet Keiran Hyde added the simple conversion but the Bulls soon awoke from their slumber and fashioned an immediate response.

-They quickly pinned Doncaster back towards their own line and some neat handling between Matt Diskin and Ben Jeffries saw Whitehead ground the ball in the right corner.
+They quickly pinned Doncaster back towards their own line and some neat handling between Matt Diskin and Ben Jeffries saw Whitehead ground the ball in the

 The home tide continued apace and in the eighth minute another piece of intelligent play saw Diskin find Ainscough.